 At this point, you need the passbook that shows the availability of the initial capital.
 At the Notary Office (公証人役場 Koushonin-Yakuba), the notary certifies that the articles of incorporation have been prepared in accordance with the law for a fee of 50,000 yen in revenue stamp.

 Step 4: Registration of your Company at the Legal Affairs Bureau

 All the documents from the above steps and an application form is needed in this step.
 Here is a sample of the application form.
 A registration fee costs a minimum of 150,000 yen.
 File for the company registration, and that becomes the day your company gets incorporated.

 After completion of the registration process, you will receive the registration certificate and the company’s seal certificate in about two weeks.

 The whole steps from 1 to 4 usually take between four to six weeks, depending on the availability of the documents and information.

 You are now an owner of a company!
 You can then apply for the Business Manager visa to enable you to run your business.
 You would also want to open your corporate account to make your business more professional.

 As always, we would love to hear about your experience in establishing your business and how helpful our article was.
 Follow us on Facebook and share your experience!

 Notes for the readers:

 Please use this article only as a reference, not as a legal guideline.
 Therefore, sugee.jp will take no responsibility or liability, so far as legally possible, for any consequences of your actions.
-This article was written by Sochi, a SUGEE writer, on 24 April, 2020.
+This article was written on 24 April, 2020.